nuttyboy/Getting_And_Cleaning_Data/README.md

 First download the data source (read Codebook.md in this repo), unzip it and place into your local folder.
 Place run_analysis.R in the same local folder and set this folder as your working directory using setwd().
 Source the run_analysis.R code in R program.
-Then type runanalysis() in R, which will generate a new file tiny_data.txt in your working directory.
+Then type 'runanalysis()' in R, which will generate a new file tiny_data.txt in your working directory.

 **Note** : You can verify the output using read.table function.